wp-plugins/safe-redirect-manager/readme.txt

 2. This is the edit redirect page.
 Specify a "from" path, "to" path/URL, and a status code.
 You can schedule redirects for later dates just like posts.

 == Changelog ==

+= 1.6 (Dec.
+11, 2012) =
+* Bulk delete redirects from the Manage Redirects screen
+* wp-cli coverage including subcommands for creating, deleting, and listing redirects, and importing .htaccess files

+= 1.5 (Nov.
+7 2012) =
+* Regular expressions allowed in redirects
+* New filter 'srm_registered_redirects' allows you to conditionally unset redirects based on context, user permissions, etc. Thanks [jtsternberg](https://github.com/jtsternberg) for the pull request.

+= 1.4.2 (Oct.
+17, 2012) =
+* Disable redirect loop checking by default.
+You can filter srm_check_for_possible_redirect_loops to enable it.
+* Only return published redirects in update_redirect_cache. - bug fix

+= 1.4.1 (Oct.
+11, 2012) =
+* Refresh cache after create_redirect call - bug fix
+* Refresh cache after save_post is called - bug fix
+* Chop off "pre-WP" path from requested path.
+This allows the plugin to work on WP installations in sub-directories - bug fix

+= 1.4 (Oct.
+9, 2012) =
+* Use the '*' wildcard at the end of your match value to configure a wildcard redirect.
+Use the same symbol at the end of your redirect to value in order to have the matched value be appended to the end of the redirect.
+Thanks [prettyboymp](https://github.com/prettyboymp) for the pull request
+* Change default request-matching behavior to be case-insensitive.
+This can be modified using the 'srm_case_insensitive_redirects' filter.
+* Include an informational 'X-Safe-Redirect-Manager' header when a redirect occurs.
+Thanks [simonwheatley](https://github.com/simonwheatley) for the pull request

 = 1.3 =
 * safe-redirect-manager.php - Globalize SRM class for use in themes/plugins/scripts.
 Added create_redirect method to make importing easier.